snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 The snakemake azbatch executor will not work with data in a storage account that has "hierarchical namespace" enabled.
 Azure hierarchical namespace is a new api on azure storage that is also called "ADLS Gen2".
-Snakemake does not currently support this storage format becuse the Python API is distinct from traditional blob storage.
+Snakemake does not currently support this storage format because the Python API is distinct from traditional blob storage.
 For more details see: https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace.